 The City has assembled a Hazard Mitigation Planning Committee (HMPC), which includes representatives from City Departments and is supported by key stakeholders, and technical consultants.
 Together, these participants form the project team responsible for guiding the overall development of our LHMP.

-The project team plans to release a first draft of the Hollister LHMP for public review in Summer 2021.
+The project team released the Draft LHMP on February 28, 2022.
 After members of the public provide comments and feedback, the City will revise the plan and send it to the California Office of Emergency Services and FEMA for review and approval.
 Once approved by these agencies, the Hollister City Council will adopt the final LHMP.
-We hope to have the plan ready for adoption in Fall/Winter 2021, but it may be later, depending on how long state and federal review takes.
+We hope to have the plan ready for adoption in Spring 2022, but it may be later, depending on how long state and federal review takes.

 You can get involved in preparing our LHMP in different ways.